 - Hips opened some (some hitter’s hips are closed)

 - Front toes open 30-50 degrees (some hitter’s toes are pointed toward home plate)

 - Striding in a straight line towards the pitcher (some hitter’s step open 3-4 inches, and some step closed 3-4 inches)

-Start by taking some video of your swing, pause your swing right when your heel hits the ground after striding and see what improvements you can make to look more like this:
+Start by taking some video of your swing, pause your swing right when your heel hits the ground after striding and see what improvements you can make.

 Mookie Betts is a great example of a powerful launch position.
 If you see something that looks very different in your own swing, that’s OK!
 Not all hitters are exactly the same, but this is a great reference about where your body should be at launch position.

 If you’re currently a member of the Hitting Vault we have our SwingBuild program and several other hitting drills to help you reach the perfect launch position in your swing.